 Regular meetings are at 7:30 pm on the 2nd Monday of the month at the Glandorf City Building.
 Visitors are always welcome at these open meetings which consist of brief business reports, an occasional featured speaker, raffles, and spirited camaraderie.
 Casual attire is the rule.
 Annual dues are only $40.00.
 We welcome new members - please consider joining this 44-member club.

-Winners of the Glandorf Lions 300 Club
+Winners of the 2018 Glandorf Lions Ohio State Raffle Pool

 Lions International Objectives

 - TO CREATE and foster a spirit of understanding among the peoples of the world.